filecoin-project/specs/signatures.md

 	//   valid - a boolean value indicating the signature is valid
 	//   err - a standard error message indicating any process issues
 	// In:
-	//   smsg - a SignedMessage which contains {Message, Address, SignatureBytes}
+	//   Smsg - a SignedMessage which contains {Message, Address, SignatureBytes}
-	//   pk - a Public Key of the appropriate type
+	//   PK - a Public Key of the appropriate type
 	//
-	Verify(smsg SignedMessgage, pk PublicKey) (valid bool, err error)
+	Verify(Smsg SignedMessgage, PK PublicKey) (valid bool, err error)

 	// VerifyAggregate validates a collection of statements that are represeted by
 	// a signature aggregate: "For each M_i and PK_i in smsg, only this collection